traison-diedrich/workout-planner/README.md

 ### Code Contributions

-If you're instrested in contributing to the codebase, please follow these steps
+If you're interested in contributing to the codebase, please follow these steps

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/your-feature-name`